krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 Geometry
 ---------

 *SeismicMesh* can mesh any domain defined by a signed distance function.
-We provide three basic domain shapes: a Rectangle, a Cube, or a Circle.
+However, we provide three basic domain shapes: a Rectangle, a Cube, or a Circle.

 The user can build a rectangular 2D domain like so::